Lèvres de sang: Plot

-At the hospital, Jennifer appears to Frédéric again, but he begins to doubt his sanity when she doesn't speak.
+At the hospital, Jennifer appears to Frédéric again, but he begins to doubt his sanity when she does not speak.
 The vampires show up at the hospital and kill his psychiatrist and let him escape.
 Walking along the streets, Frédéric buys a postcard of the château from a blind man; the name of it is Sauveterre Castle.
 As he boards a train, Jennifer appears once more to him and smiles, knowing that he is on his way to her.
-Once at the château, he is met by the vampires and then finds Jennifer's coffin, which is surrounded by a shrine,.
-Before he can open it, his mother appears in the doorway and tells him not to free Jennifer and that he didn't imagine meeting her as a young boy.
+Once at the château, he is met by the vampires and then finds Jennifer's coffin, which is surrounded by a shrine.
+Before he can open it, his mother appears in the doorway and tells him not to free Jennifer and that he did not imagine meeting her as a young boy.
 His mother goes on to explain that Jennifer is a vampire and that she infected several people, including the four female vampires he freed.
 As daylight sets in, Frédéric's mother and a group of men hunt and kill the four vampires.
 She asks Frédéric to kill Jennifer.
 He brings the head of a doll, which his mother thinks is Jennifer's head, to be burned along with the four other vampires.
 Frédéric and Jennifer go to the beach, and she is happy to see daylight again after 20 years.
-Jennifer bites Frédéric to turn him into a vampire and they climb into the coffin to let the tide take them out into the ocean which will lead them to a desert island called Sand Island so they can prey on unexpected rich sailors without impunity.
+Jennifer bites Frédéric to turn him into a vampire and they climb into the coffin to let the tide take them out into the ocean which will lead them to a desert island called Sand Island so they can prey on unexpected rich sailors with impunity.